danielbodnar/awesome-stars/README.md

 - [cue-lang/cue](https://github.com/cue-lang/cue) - The home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [dformoso/machine-learning-mindmap](https://github.com/dformoso/machine-learning-mindmap) - A mindmap summarising Machine Learning concepts, from Data Analysis to Deep Learning.
 - [flyteorg/flyte](https://github.com/flyteorg/flyte) - Scalable and flexible workflow orchestration platform that seamlessly unifies data, ML and analytics stacks.
-- [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex (formerly GPT Index) is a data framework for your LLM applications
+- [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex is a data framework for your LLM applications
 - [rilldata/rill](https://github.com/rilldata/rill) - Rill is a tool for effortlessly transforming data sets into powerful, opinionated dashboards using SQL.
 BI-as-code.
 - [uwdata/arquero](https://github.com/uwdata/arquero) - Query processing and transformation of array-backed data tables.
 - [kuwala-io/kuwala](https://github.com/kuwala-io/kuwala) - Kuwala is the no-code data platform for BI analysts and engineers enabling you to build powerful analytics workflows.
 We are set out to bring state-of-the-art data engineering tools you love, such as